mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-21"></a>
 [Back to top](#top)
 ## CA-21 -- Rep. David Valadao (R)
+### Committees
+David Valadao is the #20 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016